On this page

 We now present a fully functional, new decentralized technology that makes a competitive decentralized exchange possible.
 We call our technology Komodo DeFi Framework, and it allows people to freely and safely exchange cryptocurrency coins from one person to another.

-The Komodo DeFi Framework's decentralized exchange creates a competitive method for bartering cryptocurrencies, combining the key components of order matching and trade clearing.
+The Komodo DeFi Framework includes a decentralized exchange and creates a competitive method for bartering cryptocurrencies, combining the key components of order matching and trade clearing.

 These components are combined into a single integrated system that allows users to make a request to trade their coins, find a suitable trading partner, and complete the trade using an "atomic swap."